Mehul-Kumar-Dhusia/Time-Saver/README.md

-# Note - I have used Material UI just for one icon and not for any other purpose
+# Note - I have used Material UI just for only one icon (down arrow icon in display box) and not for any other purpose

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).